Algorithmic Prompt Generation for Diverse Human-like Teaming and Communication with Large Language Models: Result and Discussion

+\textbf{Trend Comparison:} First, to study if the effect of communication is human-like, we compared the trends in teamwork measures between with and without communication conditions in human teams, followed by the same comparison in teams generated by \planqd{}.
+We test the following hypothesis (\textbf{H3}): \emph{Behavioral trends between communication conditions exhibited by \planqd{}'s agents will match those observed in human teams, as we explicitly diversify over the same measures along which human teams show variation.}

+\textbf{User Study 2 (Human-likeness Evaluation):} Second, to study whether the behavior (without communication) is human-like, we conducted a second user study ($n = 40$ participants; see \apref{app:user_study2} for the detailed study design).
+We showed participants three types of videos: human gameplay, \planqd{}'s agents, and heuristic agents (i.e., AI agents that choose high-level actions based on some heuristics).
+Participants were asked to (1) classify each video as coming from a ``human'' or ``AI'' team, and (2) rate the human-likeness of the behavior on a 7-point Likert scale.
+We test the following hypothesis (\textbf{H4}): \emph{The behavior of \planqd{}'s agents will be classified as more human-like compared to the behavior of heuristic agents, due to the inherent human-like decision making of LLM-powered agents~\cite{park2023generative}.}

-\section{Result and discussion}
+\section{Result and Discussion}

-\subsection{Humans exhibit diverse behaviors depending on communication and layout}
+\subsection{Humans Exhibit Diverse Behaviors Depending on Communication and Layout}

-To test \textbf{H1} on the data from the user study, we conducted independent t-tests comparing fitness between the ``with communication'' and ``without communication'' conditions within each layout.
+To test \textbf{H1} on collected teaming data (User Study 1), we conducted independent t-tests comparing fitness between the ``with communication'' and ``without communication'' conditions within each layout.
 The t-tests showed no significant differences because of the variance among participants.
 However, trends suggest that communication improved performance in more asymmetric layouts (e.g., forced coordination) but had little or negative effects in more symmetric layouts (e.g., open, ring).
-Notably, forced coordination--- which required strong role differentiation--- showed the greatest performance improvement with communication, likely because verbal coordination helped players manage dependencies more effectively.
-Qualitatively, we also noted that teammates frequently assisted struggling participants by actively communicating and providing help in this layout (see Table \ref{tab:comparison} for trends).
+Notably, forced coordination, which required strong role differentiation, showed the greatest performance improvement with communication, likely because verbal coordination helped players manage dependencies more effectively.
+Qualitatively, we also noted that teammates frequently assisted struggling participants by actively communicating and providing help in this layout.